-Asperger syndrome is a neurological condition that is considered its own unique medical diagnosis while still being a form of autism.
+Asperger syndrome is a neurological condition that a unique medical diagnosis while still being a form of autism.
 While it is on the high functioning side of the spectrum, individuals can have symptoms that range from mild to severe.

 What are the symptoms of Asperger Syndrome?
-Could it be connected to an atlas misalignment?
+Could it be due to an atlas misalignment?
 If so, how could a subspecialty of chiropractic called upper cervical chiropractic help?
-The following article is designed to give hope to those who suffer from or have a loved one suffering from Asperger Syndrome.
+The following article can give hope to those who suffer from or have a loved one suffering from Asperger Syndrome.

 What Are the Symptoms of Asperger Syndrome?